mpenalm/nlos_flatland/README.md

 In the right of the window, it shows the image obtained by the NLOS imaging method, and its parameters.
 - Confocal and Time-gated camera models can be evaluated at different instants with the time slider or Play/Pause button.
 - Please note that the Steady-state camera model is not affected by the Time slider but it's still recomputed, and it can take a couple of seconds.
+- Note that the confocal virtual camera model only supports laser emitters.
+Results for other emitter types may give inconsistent results.